dahernan/dahernan.github.com/content/post/2014-12-03-scrap-the-web-with-go.md

 As a part of a project that I've been involved, I released opensource a Scraper in Go that I called [gopherscraper](https://github.com/dahernan/gopherscraper) is a scraper to extract information of ecommerce sites, but you can extrapolate and extract information of any website with 'items', like news, videos, and so on.

 The project comes with a Rest API that you can [check on Github](https://github.com/dahernan/gopherscraper) for more detail, and is based in CSS Selectors.
-To store the items, I use Redis and ElasticSearch
+To store the items, I use Redis and ElasticSearch.

 Let me share a few insights in the development of the library:

-* I'm using [Goquery](https://github.com/PuerkitoBio/goquery), to extract information based on CSS Selectors
+* I'm using [Goquery](https://github.com/PuerkitoBio/goquery), to extract information based on CSS Selectors.

-* The interface for scrapping is really simple just one function
+* The interface for scrapping is really simple just one function.

 ```go
 type ScrapperItems interface {